 - If you need an interview question rephrased, don't be afraid to ask!

-- Our Assessment Centres are increasingly likely to be virtual so we recommend you know and understand how the technology works.
-How to mute and unmute etc.
+- Our Assessment Centres are virtual, so we recommend that you ensure that you know and understand how the technology works (how to mute, unmute, turn on your camera, etc.).

-- Be aware of the device you are using (For example, on your phone if you get a call your camera may switch off).
+- Be aware of the device you're using.
+For example, if you're using your phone and get a call during the assessment, your camera may switch off.

-- Be in a quiet space where you can give the day your full attention, let others in the house know that this is important to you and for them to give you space.
+- Be in a quiet space where you can give the day your full attention.
+Let others in your living space know that this is important to you and for them to give you space.

-- Really understand why you want this role and what your vision is for it.
+- Understand why you want this role and what your vision is for it.

 “When getting ready for onboarding, be open to learning and absorb as much as you can during your first weeks.
-Onboarding is the perfect moment to connect with you Manager and to start building you network with key stakeholders, going beyond your function to understand the business.
+Onboarding is the perfect moment to connect with your Manager and to start building your network with key stakeholders, going beyond your function to understand the business.
 This is also a perfect moment to get involved with our brands and understanding how our business comes to life.
-Finally, don’t be afraid to be curious, ask questions relentlessly and keep an open mind!” - Camila Moreno, Talent Engagement Manager - Americas
+Finally, don’t be afraid to be curious, ask questions and keep an open mind!”